SysCAD Marshal

 To use the IO Marshal option in SysCAD, the user must first have the following prerequisite.

-1. The Marshal (OPC Client) License Option must be enabled.
+2. The SysCAD Marshal (OPC) License Option must be enabled.

-2. The user must create a SysCAD Marshal (.scm) file.
-This simple text can be stored in the project folder.
+3. The user must create a SysCAD Marshal (.scm) file.
+This simple text file can be stored in the project folder.

-3. The user must create a IO tag list file (either in MS Access database format or Excel Table format).
-In this table, IO tags are created and defined for communication between the SysCAD Marshal and OPC Servers.
-Note this database must be in the same folder as the Marshal .scm configuration file.
+4. The user must create a IO tag list file.
+(This can be SQLite db3 format, Excel Table format or text file csv format).
+In this table, Marshal IO tags are created and defined for communication between SysCAD Marshal and OPC Server(s).
+Note that this database must be in the same folder as the Marshal .scm configuration file.

-Note: Marshal refers to the tag list as slots
+Note: Marshal refers to the IO tag list as slots.

 To use the Marshal tag list file in a SysCAD project, the user should do the following: